Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### C4
 The Loop Controller shall be connected to the ESP32 Microcontroller that is used with the Data system of the project to communicate a change in frequency in both of the loops and determine whether a vehicle is entering or exiting a parking lot.

-   - This constraint was achieved and further evaluation of this constraint is located in Data Subsystem Analysis section of Experimentation.
+   - This constraint was achieved and further evaluation of this constraint is located in the experimentation of the ESP32 frequency vs time measurement section below.

 ### C10
 Subsystem shall detect cars/pickup trucks (vehicles) and motorcycles that are entering a parking lot at a maximum speed of 20 mph and leaving a parking lot at a maximum speed of 20 mph.